AlephAlpha/Nekomata/doc/Builtins.md

 If it is, push the first number, otherwise fail.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page before comparison, but the result is still a char.

 This function is automatically vectorized.

 ### `lessEq` (`≤`, `2 -> 1`)